andrea-prearo/SwiftExamples/ParallaxAndScale/README.md

 # ParallaxAndScale

 A sample project to experiment with:
-- Parallax and scaling effects
+- Programmatic Views
-- Programmatic views
+- Parallax and Scaling effects

 ![Parallax&Scale](./Parallax&Scale.gif)